Discretionary fiscal policy is a change in government spending or taxes. Its purpose is to expand or shrink the economy as needed.

 The budget also contains mandatory spending.
 This includes payments from Social Security, Medicare, Medicaid, Obamacare and interest payments on the national debt.
 Congress mandates these programs.
 They are the law of the land.
 Congress must vote to amend or revoke the relevant law to change these programs.
 Therefore, changes in the mandatory budget are very difficult.
 For that reason, it isn't a tool of discretionary fiscal policy.

 When the government cuts taxes, it puts money directly into the pockets of business and families.
 They have more money to spend.
 This also boosts demand and drives growth.
 When spending and tax cuts are done at the same time, it puts the pedal to the metal.
-That's why the Economic Stimulus Act ended the Great Recession in just a few months.
+That's why the American Recovery and Reinvestment Act ended the Great Recession in just a few months.
 It used a combination of public works, tax cuts, and unemployment benefits to save or create 640,000 jobs between March and October 2009.
 Studies show that unemployment benefits are the best stimulus.

-Supply-side economics says that a tax cut is the best ways to stimulate the economy.
+Supply-side economics says that a tax cut is the best way to stimulate the economy.
 Stronger economic growth will make up for the government revenue lost.
 That's because it generates a larger tax base.
 But tax cuts only work if taxes were high in the first place.
-According to the underlying economic theory, the Laffer Curve, the highest tax rate must be above 50 percent for supply-side economics to work.
+According to the underlying economic theory, the Laffer Curve, the highest tax rate must be above 50% for supply-side economics to work.
+Tax cuts are not the best way to create jobs.

 Contractionary fiscal policy is when the government cuts spending or raises taxes.
 It slows economic growth.
 A spending cut means less money goes toward government contractors and employees.
 That then reduces job growth.